niteshkumartiwari/B-Plus-Tree/README.md

 1. We are making a right biased tree.
 By this we mean if maxLimits are even we will split them in such a way that right sibling has one element greater.

+2. Insertion is based on the primary key.
+Hence all the properties of the primary key has to be followed.
+	No dublicate insertion has to be done with same primary key!

+3. In the code we have used a ptr2parent which directly give access to the parent of the node with ease, which is little bit deviated from B+ Tree defination where we don't use it.
+Consequences of this are yet to be unfold.
+Meanwhile, I have added it as a  question in [stackoverflow](https://stackoverflow.com/questions/57831014/why-we-are-not-saving-the-parent-pointer-in-b-tree-for-easy-upward-traversal-in)(I Will modify the code if major challenges are foreseen.

 ## Some UseFul Properties of B+ Tree: